isomerpages/mlaw-corp/news/press-releases/_posts/2017-07-03-appointment-of-new-deputy-chairman-and-board-members-to-the-singapore-land-authority.md

 {:start="5"}
 5. The Ministry of Law and SLA look forward to the guidance and support of the newly appointed and reappointed members.
-Please see [Annex A(PDF, 0.1MB)](/files/news/press-releases/2017/07/SLA Board 2017 Annex A.pdf) for their profiles.
+Please see [Annex A (0.1MB)](/files/news/press-releases/2017/07/SLA Board 2017 Annex A.pdf) for their profiles.